drew109/Ethan-Francolla/README.md

 ------

-#### Hello, my name is Ethan, and I'm an aspiring aerospace engineer in the United States
+#### Hello, my name is Ethan, and I'm a highschool student in the United States
 #### Feel free to add me on any of the above social media

 <br />